How Evals Work

 Key Concepts

 Task — A single prompt given to a model.
 Tasks are procedural: they ask the model to produce a work product (e.g., a legal memo, a financial calculation, a code review) rather than answer trivia.
+In Q&A evals, tasks are self-contained prompts.
+In agentic evals, tasks also include an environment specification and available tools.

 Environment — A set of configurations for agentic tasks.
 Portex integrates with the Harbor framework for agentic evals.